BellevueCollege/public-docs/git/git-application-release.md

 better display release information, and allow for easier access to release files.

 1. Visit GitHub repository, select 'Releases', and select 'Draft new release'
-2. In the 'Tag version' dropdown, select the tag created in Step 5, on the Master branch.
+2. In the 'Tag version' dropdown, select the tag created in Step 5, on the Trunk branch.
 3. In the Release Title, add your tag name (aka 'v2.5')
 4. In the Release Description, place the release notes (contents of the tag you created in Step 5)
 5. If your application has a compiled form neccessary for install, you can upload it under 'Attach Binaries'